rredford/YouTubeDataToRSS/README.md

 8: click "Next Step"\
 9: Make sure "Export once" is selected, your preferred archive file format, then click "Create export"\
 10: wait for it to show download link, or wait for email with download link.\
-11: download and extract subscriptions.json file.
+11: download and extract subscriptions.json or subscriptions.csv file.